-When you recover from your hatred of textbooks and grow a little more mature, you discover the magic of good-grammar.
-When you pick up a classic writing guidebook, like Elements of Style, you realize there aren’t any hard and fast rules.
+When you recover from your hatred of learning, given to you by textbooks, and grow a little more mature, you discover the magic of good-grammar.
+When you pick up a classic writing guidebook, like The Elements of Style, you realize there aren’t any hard and fast rules to grammar.
 Instead, there are grammatical tools for effective communication.

 A concept like the “em dash” becomes a versatile punctuation instrument in the effort to push your reader forward.
 The longstanding argument revolving around the Oxford comma becomes fighting words among the seriously literate.
 Moreover, the imprecise use of grammar in the American Constitution has caused much lawyerly debate over the nature of our democracy.

 Rather than seeing grammar in its oppressive rule-based form, these elements artfully shape our writing into a cohesive style, to be used for self-expression and the commerce of copywriting.
 The pen becomes mightier than the sword, used for both good and ill.
 An obnoxious tweet, an offhanded remark in a press conference, or an unplanned admission in an interview has been shown to manifest corrupt intent from a politician.
 Events in the news are continually reminding us that words DO matter.

 02: Focus on the Writing Fundamentals when Copywriting for Websites